eficode-academy/rf-katas/exercises/05-negative_testing.md

 Create a test case `Error Page Should Be Visible After Incorrect Login` into the `invalid_login.robot`.
 Copy-paste the `Open Browser To Login Page`, `Enter Username`, `Enter Password`, and `Submit Login Form` keywords from `login.robot` into `invalid_login.robot`.
+Normally we would not copy-paste keywords around;
+we will see later on how to achieve this while keeping ourselves [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
-Remember to also create a keyword `Verify That Error Page Is Visible`.
+Remember to also create the keyword `Verify That Error Page Is Visible`.

 Run the test with `robot robot/invalid_login.robot` command to verify the results.

 In this exercise the task is to only test one of the six combinations you thought of earlier.
-However, there are at least six possible combinations.
-Creating a new keyword for all those cases is kind of a waste, since the only changing part is the input.
+However, there is at least six possible combinations.
+Creating a new keyword for all those cases is kind of uncessary repetition, since the only changing part is the input.
 This is were keyword arguments come into play.
-Keyword arguments work just like your variables in the `*** Variables ***` table, except that by best practice keyword arguments are implemented lower case.
+Keyword arguments work just like your variables in the `*** Variables ***` table, except that by best practice keyword arguments are written with lower case.

 Define keyword arguments to `Enter Username` and `Enter Password` by putting `[Arguments]` after the keyword name, just like you did with test `[Setup]` and `[Teardown]` for a test case in [exercise 04](./04-setups_and_teardowns.md).
-After these you need four spaces and the name of your argument, so in the end you will have something like this:
+After these steps, you need four spaces and the name of your argument, resulting in:

 ```
 Enter Username